learningequality/ka-lite/docs/installguide/advanced.rst

 .. note:: PyPi sources do not contain content and exercise data, so you need to :url-pantry:`download the contentpack en.zip manually <content/contentpacks/en.zip>` (>700 MB).

-If you are installing system-wide, it's adviced to use ``ka-lite-static`` which has dependencies bundled in and doesn't interfere with your system's setup::
+If you are installing system-wide, it's preferable to use ``ka-lite-static`` which has dependencies bundled in and doesn't interfere with your system's setup::

     sudo pip install ka-lite-static